Hainuwele: Myth

 In the successive dances, the men circled around the women at the center of the dance ground, Hainuwele amongst them, who handed out gifts.
 Before the ninth night, the men dug a pit in the center of the dance ground and, singling out Hainuwele, in the course of the dance they pushed her further and further inward until she was pushed right into the pit.
 The men quickly heaped earth over the girl, covering her cries with their song.
 Thus Hainuwele was buried alive, while the men kept dancing on the dirt stomping it firmly down.

-Ameta, missing Hainuwele, went in search for her.
+Ameta, missing Hainuwele, went in search of her.
 Through an oracle he found out what had happened, then he exhumed her corpse and cut it into pieces which he then re-buried around the village.
 These pieces grew into various new useful plants, including tubers, giving origin to the principal foods the people of Indonesia have enjoyed ever since.

 Ameta brought Hainuwele's cut arms to mulua Satene, the ruling deity over humans.
 With them, she built for him a gate in spiral shape through which all men should pass.
 Those who would be able to step across the gate would remain human beings, although henceforward mortal, becoming divided into Patalima (Men of the five) and Patasiwa (Men of the nine).
 Those unable to pass through the threshold became new kinds of animals or ghosts.
 Satene herself left the Earth and became ruler over the realm of the dead.

 Patasiwa is the group to which both the Wemale and the Alune people belong.